hongyanca/astronvim_config/README.md

 }
 ```

-Once copilot is running, run `:Copilot auth` in `nvim` to start the authentication process.
+Once copilot is installed and running, run `:Copilot auth` in `nvim` to start the authentication process.